Feedback

 HTTP/11996RFC 1945TCP, status codes, HTTP header, optional keep-alive connections, POST and HEAD

-HTTP/1.11997RFC 9112TCP, by-default keep-alive connections, more methods, etc.
+HTTP/1.11997RFC 9112TCP, by-default keep-alive connections, requests pipelining, several new methods, etc.

-HTTP/22015RFC 9113TCP, binary framing layer, multiplexing, header compression (HPACK), server-side push
+HTTP/22015RFC 9113TCP, binary framing, multiplexing, header compression (HPACK), DoH, server-side push

 HTTP/32022RFC 9114UDP, QUIC, TLS by default, header compression (QPACK), connection ID, more about it here